-The Group CIA, in consultation with the BAC and the Group Managing Director, decides on the appropriate resources required for the GIA taking into consideration the size and complexity of operations of the Group.
-The primary organisation chart/structure of GIA is reviewed and approved by the BAC annually.
+The Group CIA, in consultation with the BAC and the Group Managing In addition to the internal assessment, external quality assessment Director, decides on the appropriate resources required for the GIA is conducted every three years by gualified professionals.
+The taking into consideration the size and complexity of operations of the appointment of independent reviewer is subject to the Group's Group.
+The primary organisation chart/structure of GIA is reviewed established procurement process and endorsed by the BAC. and approved by the BAC annually.

-As at 31 December 2019, GIA has 146 internal auditors with relevant academic/professional qualifications and experience to carry out the activities of the internal audit function.
-The costs incurred for maintaining the internal audit function for the financial year 2019 amounted to RM26.3 million.
+The external quality assessment covered a broad scope that As at 31 December 2019, GIA has 146 internal auditors with relevant includes conformance with the Definition of Internal Auditing, the academic/professional qualifications and experience to carry out Standards and the Code of Ethics, and the internal audit charter, the activities of the internal audit function.
+The costs incurred for audit plan, policies and procedures in line with the requirements of maintaining the internal audit function for the financial year 2019 the International Standards for the Professional Practice of Internal amounted to RM26.3 million.
+Auditing of the IIA, BNM guidelines and industry best practices.
+The results of review by the independent reviewer are documented in a report which is tabled to the BAC.